 Students discussed with one another to uncover hints to discover their location.
 The field trip was followed by an open-ended question.
 Students then explained, “the why” behind their location guess.
 The teacher shared the answers and led a class discussion based on their hints.
 Once the students were hooked, the teacher introduced the lesson topic, Fables from the Philippines.

 Normally the students would be grumbling because they had to read another story.
 The virtual field trip piqued their interest and generated excitement, enabling them to make a connection to the upcoming lesson

-Combine Other Nearpod Features with Virtual Field Trips
+Combine other Nearpod features with Virtual Field Trips

-Collaborate is a Nearpod feature that allows teachers to set up an interactive board or brainstorming, sharing text, and images.
+Collaborate board is a Nearpod feature that allows teachers to set up an interactive board or brainstorming, sharing text, and images.

 Example: A science class was studying the ecosystems of the rainforest.
 The students went on a virtual field trip of the Amazon.
 The teacher set forth guidelines so the students knew their previous knowledge from their rainforest lessons would be important.
 As the students explored the Amazon, they took screenshots to document their journey!
 Using Collaborate, the students posted their screenshots, describing what they discovered, and why it was important to the rainforest!
 The teacher then shared the links from each class to her web page so other students and parents could see what they had found.

-Higher Order Thinking Skills with Open-Ended Questions
+Higher order thinking skills with Open-Ended Questions

 Field trips expose students to new places and experiences by allowing them to explore the world around them.